erdivyanshu/volo_shop2.0/README.md

 ## Introduction:
-  offering local vendors an opportunity to compete with online retail gaints by displaying their products side-by-side
+  Offering local vendors an opportunity to compete with online retail gaints by displaying their products side-by-side

 ## Demo Video Link:
   <a href="https://youtu.be/dQw4w9WgXcQ">https://youtu.be/dQw4w9WgXcQ</a>